esterkimx/episode/README.md

     ep                               Same as `ep ls`
     ep 7                             Play episode #7
-    ep next                          Play next episode (or first) ep set viewer mpv -g             Use mpv as default video player (by default it's xdg-open)
+    ep next                          Play next episode (or first) ep set viewer mpv -g             Use mpv as default file viewer (by default it's xdg-open)

   Commands:
         ls                           List all episodes and their numbers